scaleoutsean/spectrum-scale-notes/ibm-ess-3.5-to-4.0-upgrade.md

 We won't repeat all 11 steps here - it should be enough to clarify the concept:

-* An I/O node pair likely contains a filesystem manager(s) and each of the I/O nodes is the preferred "owner" of "left" or "right" grup of disks in JBOD enclosures.
+* An I/O node pair likely contains a filesystem manager(s) and each of the I/O nodes is the preferred "owner" of "left" or "right" Recovery Group of disks in JBOD enclosures.
 * When we upgrade one of the two nodes, we need to preemptively unassign any roles to it, to make the upgrade smoother in terms of failover and failback.

-NOTE: The Guide mentions `CurrentServer`, which is the I/O server we're currently working on.
-This is to prevent copy-and-paste that may be executed against the wrong server.
+NOTE: The Guide mentions `CurrentServer` (and variants thereof), which is the server we're currently working on.
+This is to prevent accidental copy-and-paste that could be executed against the wrong server, so we need to pay attention to the hostnames.

 All right, so we'll start with `gssio1` and to accmmodate for the first the difference (filesystem manager) vs. `ems1`, we need to remove its manager role during this stage.